 ARIZONA

 Created by Legislation

 Statute(s) and/or A.R.S. §§ 36-198 and 36-198.01

 regulation(s)

 Effective date August 9, 2017

-Drugs or Not specified
+Drugs or Not specified.

 substances of focus

-Team members The Arizona Drug Overdose Fatality Review Team is composed of representatives from the following entities or that person's designee: (1) the Office of the Attorney General; (2) the Department of Health Services; (3) the Arizona Health Care Cost Containment System; (4) the Department of Economic Security; (5) the Governor's Office of Youth, Faith, and Family; (6) the Administrative Office of the Courts; (7) the State Department of Corrections; (8) the Arizona Council of
+Team members The Arizona Drug Overdose Fatality Review Team is composed of representatives from the following entities or that person's designee: (1) the Office of the Attorney General; (2) the Department of Health Services; (3) the Arizona Health Care Cost Containment System; (4) the Department of Economic Security; (5) the Governor's Office of Youth, Faith, and Family; (6) the Administrative Office of the Courts; (7) the State Department of Corrections; (8) the Arizona Council of Human Services Providers; and (9) the Department of Public Safety.

-Duties, tasks, and Human Services Providers; and (9) the Department of Public Safety.
-The Director of the Department of Health Services will also appoint the following members to serve on the review team: (1) a medical examiner who is a rural forensic pathologist; (2) a medical examiner who is a metropolitan forensic pathologist; (3) a representative of a tribal government; (4) a public member; (5) a representative of a professional emergency management system association; (6) a health care professional from a statewide association representing nurses; (7) a health care professional from a statewide association representing physicians; (8) a representative of an association of county health officers; (9) a representative of an association representing hospitals; (10) a health care professional who specializes in the prevention, diagnosis, and treatment of substance use disorders; and (11) a county sheriff, who represents a county with a population of less than 500,000 persons and a county sheriff, or the sheriff's designee, who represents a county with a population of more than 5,000 persons.
-The review team is responsible for developing a drug overdose
+Duties, tasks, and objectives The Director of the Department of Health Services will also appoint the following members to serve on the review team: (1) a medical examiner who is a rural forensic pathologist; (2) a medical examiner who is a metropolitan forensic pathologist; (3) a representative of a tribal government; (4) a public member; (5) a representative of a professional emergency management system association; (6) a health care professional from a statewide association representing nurses; (7) a health care professional from a statewide association representing physicians; (8) a representative of an association of county health officers; (9) a representative of an association representing hospitals; (10) a health care professional who specializes in the prevention, diagnosis, and treatment of substance use disorders; and (11) a county sheriff, who represents a county with a population of less than 500,000 persons and a county sheriff, or the sheriff's designee, who represents a county with a population of an annual analysis on the incidence and causes of drug overdose deaths in the state that occurred the preceding year.
+Additionally, the review team works to encourage and assist the development of local drug overdose fatality

-objectives fatalities data collection system and conducting an annual analysis on the incidence and causes of drug overdose deaths in the state that occurred the preceding year.
-Additionally, the review team works to encourage and assist the development of local drug overdose fatality review teams by developing standards and protocols for these local teams, as well as providing training and technical assistance.
-Moreover, the team develops protocols for drug overdose investigations and studies the adequacy of statutes, ordinances, rules, training, and services to determine what changes are needed to

-ARIZONA decrease the incidence of preventable drug overdose fatalities.
+review teams by developing standards and protocols for these local teams, as well as providing training and technical assistance.
+Moreover, the team develops protocols for drug overdose investigations and studies the adequacy of statutes, ordinances, rules, training, and services to determine what changes are needed to decrease the incidence of preventable drug overdose fatalities.
 Finally, the team has the task of educating the public about the incidence and causes of drug overdose deaths and what the public can do to prevent these deaths.

-Access to information The chairperson of the team may request, as necessary to carry out the team's duties, information and records from: (1) a provider of medical, dental, or mental health care, and (2) the state or a political subdivision of the state that might assist the team in reviewing the fatality.
+ARIZONA Access to information The chairperson of the team may request, as necessary to carry out the team's duties, information and records from: (1) a provider of medical, dental, or mental health care, and (2) the state or a political subdivision of the state that might assist the team in reviewing the fatality.
 Access to the information requested is to be provided to the chairperson within five days.